Centre bans single-use plastic items from July 1

-In a bid to curb pollution caused by plastic waste, the Centre has decided to ban manufacture, import, stocking, distribution, sale and use of identified single-use plastic items, which have low utility and high littering potential across the country from July 1, 2022.
+Union Environment Minister Bhupender Yadav on Tuesday said the government had given enough time to the industries to migrate to eco-friendly options and he hoped for a smooth transition with support and cooperation from the industry with whom a list of alternatives had been shared.

+The notification for the ban was issued on August 12, 2021, giving the industry nearly 12 months to look for and switch to greener options.

-The list of banned items includes - ear buds with plastic sticks, plastic sticks for balloons, plastic flags, candy sticks, ice- cream sticks, polystyrene (Thermocol) for decoration, plastic plates, cups, glasses, cutlery such as forks, spoons, knives, straw, trays, wrapping or packing films around sweet boxes, invitation cards, cigarette packets, plastic or PVC banners less than 100 micron, stirrers.
+The list of banned items includes earbuds and balloons with plastic sticks, plastic flags, candy sticks, ice-cream sticks, polystyrene (thermocol) for decoration, plastic plates, cups, glasses, cutlery such as forks, spoons, knives, straw, trays, wrapping or packaging films around sweet boxes, invitation cards, wrappers of cigarette packets, plastic or PVC banners less than 100 micron and stirrers.

+“We are phasing out those single-use plastic items that have low utility, high littering potential and for which alternatives are available,” Yadav said here at a briefing.

+India’s known annual production of single-use plastic is around 2.4 lakh tonnes generated in 683 registered units.
+But there are many unregistered units as 10-35 per cent of India’s plastic waste comes from single-use plastics, as per the Central Pollution Control Board.
+In 2020-21, India generated 41.27 lakh plastic wastes.

 Check out DH's latest videos